Including students in building a culture of integrity

-The Centre for Academic Integrity in the UAE (CAIU) recently launched in the United Arab Emirates, is a voluntary group of academics from universities and schools who have joined hands to support the academic community in the country.
+The Centre for Academic Integrity in the UAE (CAIU) recently launched, is a voluntary group of academics from universities and schools who have joined hands to support the academic community.
 The Centre highlights good practices from the country and adopts strategies such as putting students at the forefront.
 Such a strategy was documented in a recent journal paper, highlighting the increased level of awareness among student populations when university campaigns in the UAE are student-led.
 Efforts included: students leading conversations on campus through focus groups, hosting debates and panel discussions; inviting students to join in competitions, video blog and poster campaigns.
 Results of such efforts showed a systematic increase in student understanding of misconducts and why it is important to avoid them, making the case for including students in building a culture of integrity.